 A large unknown sailing vessel abandoned at the far eastern end of Hooe Lake.
+This is one of the most interesting hulks on the Tamar waterways because its unique, very large and we know nothing about it.

 Unknown sailing vessel